Tuition Assistance Programs for Nursing Students

 Putting yourself through nursing school can be very expensive, but enrolling in an employer tuition assistance program can be an excellent option.
 This involves your employer paying for some or all of your nursing education, including tuition costs and course materials.

 Employer Tuition Assistance Programs for nursing students can fall into two categories: tuition reimbursement and tuition remission.
-If you are already working in the profession, an employer tuition assistance program may help you to achieve the necessary qualifications to improve both your position in the company and your salary.
+If you are already working in the profession, an employer tuition assistance program may help you to achieve the necessary qualifications to improve your position in the company.

 Tuition Reimbursement for Nurses

 This option is often taken when you or your employer decides that it would be beneficial for you to increase your nursing qualifications.
-For example, you may already have a CNA and use tuition reimbursement to study to become a Licensed Practical Nurse or pursue a degree to become a Registered Nurse (RN).
-Part-time workers are generally not excluded from these type of programs, but it is often the case that there will be a lower reimbursement threshold if you are not a full-time employee as you are deemed to have a greater opportunity to study outside of your employment.
+For example, you may already have a CNA and use tuition reimbursement to study to be a Licensed Practical Nurse or pursue a degree to work as a Registered Nurse (RN).
+Part-time workers are generally not excluded from these type of programs, but it is often the case that there can be a lower reimbursement threshold if you are not a full-time employee as you are deemed to have a greater opportunity to study outside of your employment.

 For tuition reimbursement, it is common procedure for you to pay for your own tuition costs (including course materials) initially and then be reimbursed by your employee at a later date - often once you have officially completed the course with a certain pass.
 To prove your grades, employers tend to ask you to submit a grade report at the end of the semester.